fluid-project/infusion-docs/src/documents/ContextAwareness.md

 });
 ```

 `technology` refers to the implementation technology of the uploader.
-For previous releases, this supported a Flash-based engine as well as an HTML engine targetted at a back-levelled HTML
-API supported by Firefox 3.x.
 Although all technologies other than a modern HTML5 engine have been removed from the current framework image, the basic architecture to support other
 engines still exists and could be contributed to in future.
 The `liveness` adaptation relates to the mocking infrastructure for the Uploader which exists at two levels.
 Firstly, there is
 the "demo uploader" which mocks all of the engine-side implementation, and secondly the uploader can be run in various styles of integration tests which only mock the transport level which
 actually performs the file upload.